t0mmusic/get_next_line/README.md

 # Bonus
 The project must now work with multiple file descriptors.
 Only one static variable may be used.

+# Detail

+A document detailing how this project was made [can be found here](https://docs.google.com/document/d/1FvutHQDDMnCi16twcXkbLkOR-8jWBPc_b36hGDBtXk4/edit?usp=sharing).

 # Status

 Complete.
 125% with bonuses.